Software License Management With Device42

 Overview of Capabilities

-Device42 will automatically scan Windows and Linux machine instances, detecting software whether it's running or not.
-The software license management system compares counts of running instances against purchased or license counts and detects prohibited software.
+Device42 automatically scans Windows and Linux machine instances to detect software, whether the software is running or not.
+The software license management system compares counts of running instances against purchased or licensed counts and detects prohibited software.
 What's more, this is all accomplished without any need for agents installed on the scanned systems.

 How It Works

-At a high level, managing software licenses with Device42 involves these steps:
+At a high level, managing software licenses with Device42 involves following these steps:

 What Is Supported

-For device scanning, all major Linux distributions are supported, and software registered across various package managers will be discovered.
+For device scanning, all major Linux distributions are supported, and software registered across various package managers is discovered.

 Once software components are imported, Device42 supports the following features for software management: